something worth reading • justice, politics, news, opinion & more

-Elderly double killer Robert Amede Freeman was in BC Supreme Courtroom 201 on Friday (Jan.
-30, 2026) listening to the case management conference with his lawyer Simon Buck, Crown counsel Susan Gill, and Justice Andrea Ormiston, but he said nothing.
+Freeman was in BC Supreme courtroom 201 on Jan.
+30, 2026, for a case management conference with his lawyer Simon Buck, Crown counsel Susan Gill, and Justice Andrea Ormiston, but he said nothing.

-The 83-year-old sat in the prisoner’s box during the brief court appearance, somewhat ironically, because Freeman is not in custody despite the fact he admits to shooting and murdering John Kavaloff and Valerie Smith in the Baker Trails Trailer Park in the Chilliwack River Valley on Sept.
+The 85-year-old sat in the prisoner’s box during the brief court appearance, somewhat ironically, because Freeman is not in custody despite the killing in the Baker Trails Trailer Park in the Chilliwack River Valley on Sept.
 13, 2023, allegedly over the couple’s teacup Yorkie, Suzie.

 The longer the case lingers, the harder it is for the family of Kavaloff and Smith.